i-love-flamingo/flamingo-carotene/packages/flamingo-carotene-behavior/README.md

 ## Description

-The behavior Module is a "Dom-Aware-Component-Loader", which loads automaticly js-classes and attach it to a dom-element.
+The behavior Module is a "DOM-aware" component loader, which loads js-classes automatically and attaches them to dom-elements.

 ## What it is for

-Given, you've got a DOM Structure like this:
+Given, you've got a DOM structure like this:
 ```
 <div>
     <h1>Click here to see the collapsible content</h1>